BrettHoutz/sitescript/README.md

 sitescript
 ==========

+UPDATE: I started this project when i was very inexperienced at web development.
+I only had experience with static websites.
+Though i still think it's possible to complete this project, it would be much more difficult than i had realized.
+This project has been abandoned, for now.

 Sitescript (sylized like an improper noun) is a language for generating webpages.
 It is an ambitious attempt at unifying the job done by HTML, CSS, Javascript, and any server-side page generation (e.g. CGI, PHP, erb) into a single language.
 Sitescript aims to work as both a scripting and a markup language.

 Sitescript is a syntactic expansion of Javascript.
 It is best to know Javascript before using sitescript.